shadowbw/craigslist-data-extractor/README.md

 #### Running the Program

-The program can be installed using the maven command "mvn package appassembler:assemble" which will packaged the program into an executable jar file, which can be executed using one of the scripts created in the /target/appassembler/bin directory.
+Build the scraper with the Maven command:

+    mvn package appassembler:assemble

+Run the scraper by executing the script:

+    bash target/appassembler/bin/craigslist-extractor

 Upon starting the program, the terminal prompts the user to select the dates for the scraper to search within.
 To search only a single day, enter the same starting and ending date.

 #### Speed of Execution